williamchenghu/FSO2021-bloglist-frontend/README.md

 If user is logged-in, the name of the user and a list of blogs is shown.

 User details of the logged-in user do not have to be saved to the local storage yet.

+## Step 2

+Make the login 'permanent' by using the local storage.
+Also implement a way to log out.

+Ensure the browser does not remember the details of the user after logging out.